pantheon-systems/documentation/source/_docs/migrate.md

 - Your site exceeds file size limit for uploads.
 - Your site requires an upstream to an organizational or public distribution.
 - You would like to preserve the site's existing Git history.
-- Your site is running Drupal 8.

 Import code, database, and files after creating the site using a combination of command line tools (Git, mysql-cli, and rsync) or with Git and the Site Dashboard's Workflow tool.
 See [Migrate to Pantheon: Manual Site Import](/docs/manual-import) for detailed instructions.

 ### Create Single File Archives
- Sites that can be packaged with a total archived size less than 500MB are able to use single file archives during the import process.

 You can create these archives with [Drush](/docs/drupal-export#create-archive-using-drush) or [Backup and Migrate](/docs/drupal-export#create-archive-using-backup-and-migrate) for Drupal sites, and [Plugins](/docs/wordpress-export#export-wordpress-via-plugins) for WordPress.

-### Create Separate Archives of Code, Database, and Files

-If your site cannot be packaged as a single archive less than 500MB, you'll need to create separate archives of each part of your site.
-For step-by-step instructions, see [Exporting an Existing WordPress Site](/docs/wordpress-export#manually-create-separate-site-archives) or [Exporting an Existing Drupal Site](/docs/drupal-export#manually-create-archive).

 ## Import Your Site